Skip to content

 Band 8d

-Staff in Band 8d (such as service directors, programme leads, or deputy directors) start on a salary of £91,341.
-This would increase to £94,081 following the pay rise.
+Staff in Band 8d (such as service directors, programme leads, or deputy directors) now start on a salary of £94,346.

 Band 9

-Staff in Band 9 (such as clinical directors or programme directors) start on a salary of £109,277.
-This would increase to £112,555 following the pay rise.
+Staff in Band 9 (such as clinical directors or programme directors) now start on a salary of £112,782.

 Years of experienceNational pay 2024/25Predicted National pay 2025/26Predicted Inner London pay 2025/26Predicted Outer London pay 2025/26Predicted Outer London pay 2025/26

 Some senior staff are on the Very Senior Manager payscale (effectively above Band 9).
 The pay deal for these managers is negotiated separately from the main Agenda for Change deal, and in recent history has been slightly lower than other staff receive.
-We expect a pay rise of around 2-2.5% for VSMs in 2026/27.
+In May 2026, it was announced that VSM staff would receive a 3% pay rise in this year's deal.

 Posted in Pay Rates